jordymeow/meow-gallery/readme.txt

 Since this gallery works with WordPress in a natural way, it should be compatible with any other plugins or themes (of course, it depends on how those have been exactly implemented).
 The following plugins might interest you.

 * Lightbox: The choice of the lightbox is yours, so this gallery does not come with one.
 However, we made the [Meow Lightbox](https://wordpress.org/plugins/meow-lightbox/).
 It follows the same principles.
-* Lightroom: It fully works with [WP/LR Sync](https://wordpress.org/plugins/wplr-sync/) and its attributes.
-If you wish to use your collections in Lightroom automatically, then, this is easy!
+* Lightroom: It fully works with [Photo Engine](https://wordpress.org/plugins/wplr-sync/), its Media Organizer, and its attributes.
+If you wish to use to control it with Lightroom, this is also easy!
 * External links: If you want to create links from your images to external URLs, we recommend you the [Gallery Custom Links](https://wordpress.org/plugins/gallery-custom-links/) plugin.
 * Audio: You can also add sound, music or any kind of audio to an image.
 To do this, you can use [Audio Story Images](https://wordpress.org/plugins/audio-story-images/).